iMaxmoe/GSoC-2019-topic-detect-vis/docs/_posts/2019-06-20-ner-with-spacy.md

 ---
 layout: post
-title: "Named Entity Recognition with spaCy"`
+title: "Word Cloud for Top Mentioned People"`
 ---

 In this post, I will show my attempt to extract top-mentioned persons from the tv script and draw a word cloud accordingly.